 “The wolf shall dwell with the lamb… and a little child shall lead them.”– Isaiah 11:6 (ESV)

-In these visions, we see God remembering every promise He has made: Israel is not forgotten, the nations are blessed, and the church’s hope stays centered on Christ.
+These visions show God remembering every promise He has made: Israel is not forgotten, the nations are blessed, and the church’s hope stays centered on Christ.
 Faithful Christians have understood the timeline in different ways—some as symbolic, others as a future literal reign—but these passages call us to the same settled trust in the King Himself: near to the contrite, firm against injustice, and faithful to the very end.

 What the Millennial Kingdom changes about everyday faithfulness

-You might wonder what a future kingdom changes about Monday morning.
-More than you’d expect.
-If the future belongs to Jesus, then faithfulness is never wasted.
-Faith in everyday life becomes a quiet way of agreeing with what is true.
+becomes a quiet way of agreeing with what is true.
 Acts of mercy are seeds planted in soil God Himself will renew.
-Forgiveness is not naïve—it is a trusting response to a kingdom where righteousness and peace will finally embrace.
+Forgiveness is a trusting response to a kingdom where righteousness and peace will finally meet.

 Hold the details with humility, but keep the center clear: Christ reigns.
 He will finish what He started, vindicate His people, and set wrong things right.
 That conviction helps us resist cynicism, practice patience with steady hope, and keep doing good in our communities.
 Like travelers reading the map at daybreak, we walk by the light of what is coming.